Locally Adaptive Federated Learning: Convergence analysis of FedSPS

 \textbf{$\bullet$ (Special case I) Exact convergence of FedSPS in interpolation regime:} We highlight the linear convergence of FedSPS in the interpolation case ($\sigma_f = 0$) in the following corollary. \begin{corollary}[Linear Convergence of FedSPS under Interpolation] Assume interpolation, $\sigma_f^2=0$ and let the assumptions of Theorem~\ref{thm:fedsps_local_convex} be satisfied with $\mu>0$.
 Then

 \end{corollary}

-\textbf{$\bullet$ (Special case II) Exact convergence of FedSPS in the small stepsize regime:} It can be observed that Theorem~\ref{thm:fedsps_local_convex} shows convergence of FedSPS to a neighborhood of the solution.
+\textbf{$\bullet$ (Special case II) Exact convergence of FedSPS in the small stepsize regime:} Theorem~\ref{thm:fedsps_local_convex} shows convergence of FedSPS to a neighborhood of the solution.
 Decreasing $\gamma_b$ (smaller than $\frac{1}{2cL}$) can improve the accuracy, but the error is at least $\Omega(\sigma_f^2)$ even when $\gamma_b \to 0$.
 This issue is also persistent in the original work on SPS\textsubscript{max}~\citep[Corr.
-3.3]{loizou2021stochastic}.\footnote{Plugging in $\gamma_b < \frac{1}{2cL}$ into the definition of $\alpha$ (Theorem \ref{thm:fedsps_local_convex}) gives $\alpha = \gamma_b$, and the second term in \eqref{eq:thm_fedsps_local_strconvex} or \citep[Corr.
-3.3]{loizou2021stochastic} becomes $2\sigma_f^2/\mu$---the neighbourhood of convergence that does not vanish even if $\gamma_b \to 0$.} However, we remark when the stepsize upper bound $\gamma_b$ is chosen extremely small---not allowing for adaptivity----then FedSPS becomes identical to constant stepsize FedAvg (or Local SGD).
+3.3]{loizou2021stochastic}.
+However, we remark when the stepsize upper bound $\gamma_b$ is chosen extremely small---not allowing for adaptivity----then FedSPS becomes identical to constant stepsize FedAvg.
 This is not reflected in Theorem~\ref{thm:fedsps_local_convex} that cannot recover the exact convergence known for FedAvg.
 We address this in the next theorem, proving exact convergence of small stepsize FedSPS (equivalent to analysis of FedAvg with $\sigma_f^2$ assumption).